-Too often, the name of the station format shown on the display is incorrect, or is simply designated as "Other."
-For example, "Classic Rock" stations are often designated as "Rock," and "Hip Hop" stations are listed as "R&B." This is due in part to the fact that not all popular radio format names are included in the receiver, in particular RDS receivers, and these designations are not easy to modify.
+Too often, the name of the station format shown on the display is incorrect or is simply designated as "Other."
+For example, "Classic Rock" stations are often designated as "Rock," and "Hip-Hop" stations are listed as "R&B." This is due in part because not all popular radio format names are included in the receiver, particularly RDS receivers, and these designations are not easy to modify.
 This is an issue worthy of further discussion within the broadcasting industry.